nguyenhphilip/pn-blog/content/poems/the-path-awaits.md

 * in search of
 * something beyond
 * the stories harbored
-* by our lonely selves
+* by our lonely selves,
 * the result of which
 * was nothing of your doing
-* but yours to carry anyways.
+* but yours to carry anyways
+* like a scar engraved
+* on the contours of your heart.
 * The unfairness of it all
 * nearly crushes you
-* your heart hardens
-* but you fall and rise
+* and you fall but rise
 * as the beckoning
 * of something greater
 * calls to you